-A Sites and Monuments Record (SMR) is a manual containing a numbered list of all certain and possible monuments accompanied.
+A Sites and Monuments Record (SMR)68 is a manual containing a numbered list of all certain and possible monuments accompanied.
 An Urban Archaeology Survey was completed in 1995 and contained reports on historic towns dating to before 1700 A.D. with a view to delineating zones of archaeological potential (SMR Zones of Notification).
 The SMR formed the basis for issuing the RMP.

-Figure 4.11 shows the spatial distribution of recorded monuments and associated SMR Zones of Notification within the Strategy area and beyond.
+Figure 4.13 shows the spatial distribution of recorded monuments and associated SMR Zones of Notification within the Strategy area and beyond.
 There are thousands of Recorded Monuments within the area to which the Strategy relates, concentrated within urban/suburban areas.
-These are less common in areas which are not settled, most noticeably in the upland locations.
+These are less common archive and supporting database are managed by the National Monuments Service and the records are continually updated and supplemented as additional monuments are discovered. (https://data.gov.ie/dataset/national-monuments-service-archaeological-survey-of-ireland).